kubewarden/docs/docs/operator-manual/telemetry/metrics/01-quickstart.md

 ## Install Kubewarden

-We can now install Kubewarden in the recommended way with the Helm charts.
+We can now install Kubewarden in the recommended way with Helm charts.

 :::note
 cert-manager is a requirement of Kubewarden, and OpenTelemetry is required for this